Zoom

 Students report they are unable to connect to my Zoom meeting

-Students may be logged in to the Zoom app with their personal account rather than their University account.
+If students are unable to connect to your meeting, they may be logged in to the Zoom app with their personal account.
 Ask them to log out of Zoom and open the Zoom app again.
 When prompted, students need to select the Sign in with SSO in order to access the meeting.

 On the next page, they should type ‘auckland’ as the domain.